skerkour/black-hat-rust/README.md

 ## Getting started

-Want to contribute to your first Rust security project or participate in your first bug bounty program?
+**This book has no value if you don't practice!**

+Where to start?
 I've got you covered!
-I've extracted the security scanner we build in the book from chapters 2, 3, 4, and 7 into [phaser](https://github.com/skerkour/phaser): an automated assets mapper and vulnerability scanner.
+I've extracted the security scanner we build in the book from chapters 2, 3, 4, and 7 into [phaser](https://github.com/skerkour/phaser): an automated attack surface mapper and vulnerability scanner.

+You can then contribute to your first Rust security project or participate in your first bug bounty program.

 ## Community